skellis46/slipbox/two women dancing.md

 # Lithium dance | Dancing reserve | Ambivalence and wonder in three minutes of dancing

+>the outside world, the non-digital world, is merely a theatrical space in which one stages and records content for the much more real, much more vital digital space.[@burnham-2021-inside n.pag.]

 ## Abstract

 This is some writing about ambivalence and wonder.
 I attempt to wrestle with the messiness of play while we are each waiting in [[Heidegger's standing reserve]] -- ready but unwilling to be hoovered up.

+Bridle discusses a form of architecture called parametricism in which complex analogue forms are developed from digital tools.
+He memorably describes such architecture as "eruptions of the digital into the physical world"[@bridle-2011-new n.pag.].
+But there's something different going on.
+There's no eruption.
+It's much more like an ice-berg.
+That something is being done to these two people beneath the surface of their awareness.
+The screen is above the water -- we can see its beauty, the way it reflects the sun.
+But below the surface, the digital is reaching up and enframing how they move and for how long.

+These are new ways of moving not so much in what the actions are.
+They are familiar movements of the head, I can sense them in my body.
+But they are instances of something much darker.
+Who is doing the choreography here?
+And for what purposes?
+These are ways of moving shaped by the great unseen of our time.
+The machine here doesn't see them, it doesn't need to.
+They are being directed by the machine.
+But it's not so simple is it?
+These machines were programmed.
+The algorithms (opinion as code) were created.
+By someone.
+Perhaps more than one person.
+A group of choreographers, unseen.
+Perhaps even not aware of how these two women might end up dancing as a consequence of their work in Swift or perhaps C.

+My assumed knowledge of what this "play" is for changes how I see what I see. check [[Rushkoff – Present Shock]] about this.
+Something to do with fractalnoia? and how one story does not make a pattern?

+Evan Roth's multi-touch finger paintings are useful here.
+They depict our gestures with phones, with names like _Slide to Unlock_, _User Name and Password_ and _Angry Birds, Level I-1_.[@roth-2012-multitouch] They are simple, and beautiful, and smudgy, not unlike are smartphone screens themselves.
+Reflections tainted by the greasy smudges of our fingers.
+James Bridle describes Roth's images as "gestures mediated by the machine"[@bridle-2011-new n.pag.]
+They are images unimaginable before 2007, yet they are also familiar because of our relationship to thumbprints, and to fingerprint technologies.
+They bring out my super-sleuth tendencies.

+They are made possible by the machine

+If they were making an algorithmically inspired Screendance it would likely look like this.
+But the point is that I imagine did not set out to make such a screendance.
+The screendance was made on them; it was forced upon them, against their will.

 ## Dance, record, watch, point, and laugh

+_In which I describe an actual event that prompts me to write this article._

 I am out for a walk during my one hour of permitted outdoor exercise.
 It is March 2021 and we are nearing the end of the UK's second national lockdown.